RadioAstronomySoftwareGroup/pyuvdata/README.md

 ## Known Issues and Planned Improvements
 * UVData: different multiple spectral windows or multiple sources are not currently supported
 * UVData: testing against miriad package
-* UVData: replacing AIPY and pyephem with astropy+NOVAS for time and phase calculations
+* UVData: replacing pyephem with astropy+NOVAS for time and phase calculations
 * UVData: add support for writing CASA measurement sets
 * UVData: phasing is tested to a part in 10^3, and assumes planar array.
 Improvements are tracked on Issue \#148.
 * UVCal: expand support for calibration solutions: support other formats beyond FITS